 Freedom of speech is the foundation of a healthy democracy.
 For democracy to thrive, citizens must deliberate; they must express and exchange ideas among themselves and with their representatives in government.
+And they must be able to do this, even when they disagree.
 Deliberation skills:

 - Ensure that conflicting views can be heard, understood, and valued